Oni-giri/astro-micro/src/content/blog/00-sui-move-for-solidity-devs/index/index.md

 }
 ```

 You may ask - the following while reading this code: *but shouldn't the digital art be returned at the end of the `copy_digital_art` function?* - Yes!
-But in this case, we only pass a reference of the digital art, so no need to return the original object.
-It is *borrowed* (more explanations on this later).
+But in this case, we only pass a borrowed reference of the digital art, so no need to return the original object.

 And if you're wondering - yes, you can write Move tests in Move, like you would do with Foundry for Solidity.

 ## Types

 Move is a typed language (sorry Python devs), inheriting its syntax and overal behavior from Rust.
-Now the type system may be a bit daunting if you are not comfortable with The Most Admired Language Among Developers™, as I was when I started to learn Move.
+Now the type system may be a bit daunting if you are not comfortable with *The Most Admired Language Among Developers™*, as I was when I started to learn Move.

 In Move, you have two kind of types: primitive and generics.